Ariefpri1122/nkp-airgap/docs/04b-enable-nkp.md

 As i mension previously there is several requirement to enable Nutanix Kubernetes Platform from instrastructure prospective is Updated Nutanix Cloud Platform Software (AOS & Prism Central). **If you have done it before you can skip this step**, if not please upgrade Prism Central first with following upgrade path:

-Example if currently Prism Central has `2022.6.x` version please upgrade to `2023.x` then to `2024.2` look like this
+Example how if currently the Prism Central has `2022.6.x` please find the way to upgrade to `2024.2` or later, So if you see Upgrade path from nutanix portal roadmap is you need to upgrade to `2023.x` then `2024.2` look like this

 ![pc-upgrade-path](./imgs/07-nkp/01-pc-upgrade-path.png)